vaidashi/prefect-spark-experiment/README.md

 # Running locally

-Sign up for a free account with Open Weather and retrieve API KEY and set locally in a .env file within the repo.
+Sign up for a free account with Open Weather and retrieve the API key and set the value locally in a .env file in the repo with the name of "WEATHER_API_KEY" .